microsoft/go/eng/doc/fips/README.md

 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - Linux FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

 If the Go runtime detects a FIPS preference, it configures OpenSSL during program initialization.
-If this fails, program initialization panics.
+This includes disabling FIPS mode if `GOFIPS=0`.
+If configuration fails, program initialization panics.

+If no option is detected, the Go runtime doesn't set the OpenSSL FIPS mode, and the standard OpenSSL configuration is left unchanged.
+For more information about the standard OpenSSL FIPS behavior, see https://www.openssl.org/docs/fips.html.

 ### Windows FIPS mode (CNG)